Skip to content

 Navigate to Traffic for historical analytics:

-• Per-Peer Charts: Individual traffic graphs
+• Per-Peer Charts: Individual RX/TX traffic graphs

 Advanced Features